 While straightening up for company, I saw the gift cards you emptied from your wallet before leaving, knowing you couldn’t use them in “The Sandbox.”
-I saw your ACU shirt hanging on the back of your chair.
+I saw your ACU shirt hanging on the back of your chair at the dining room table.
 Instead of being bothered by the mess, I organized your wallet contents and hung your shirt in the closet.
 It will remain there, unworn, for the next six months.

 When I went to bed, I sprawled out.
 You weren’t there to wish me good night.
 Our son couldn’t sleep and ended up snuggling with me.
-He got in close and commented that “Daddy’s side was cold.”
+He got in close and commented, “Daddy’s side is cold.”
 And so it shall be for the next six months.

 It’s funny how the little things that I took for granted became quite sentimental.
 We send our love and support, and will miss you for the next six months.